vojtechkral/bard/doc/book/songs.md

 ![verse-custom-title-2-example](assets/verse-custom-title-2.png)

-The `\` on a line is used to add a newline after the verse title.
-By default the lyrics follow on the same line as the title.
+The `\` on a line is used to add a new line after the verse title.
+By default, the lyrics follow on the same line as the title.

 ### Other Markdown Elements